Sunnetta “Sunny” Slaughter is the founder and Principal CEO of Sunny Slaughter Consulting, LLC, featured in Women Leadership Magazine USA as

 Photo credit: https://www.catalyst.org/biascorrect/ - Check it out!

-I've been recognized by the White House Obama Administration as a "Changemaker," and I've written a report on the State of Health included in the Presidential daily briefing of the 44th President of the United States of America.
+I have been recognized by the White House Obama Administration as a "Changemaker,"and I have written a report on the State of Health included in the Presidential daily briefing of the 44th President of the United States of America.
 I was "in the room."